-Emails: State mum on verge of Flint Legionnaires’ warning
+Emails: State mum on Flint Legionnaires’ warning

 At least six Environmental Protection Agency officials discussed in late March Genesee County’s Legionnaires’ disease outbreak and a suspected link to Flint’s change in water sources — and were told the state would alert the public.

 No pronouncements about the outbreak were made then.
 Two months later, a Michigan health official’s email to the Centers for Disease Control and Prevention declared “the outbreak is over.”
 The disease would kill four more people in the summer and fall and would not be brought to the public’s attention until the next year.